yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/connect_to_apimgr.md

 ### Example architectures

 APIs are often hosted in several API Manager instances, for example, in multiple environments (sandbox, testing, production) or in multiple API Catalogs (for example, for internal users and for external users).
-Instead of linking API Portal to just one API Manager, you can configure API Portal to connect to multiple API Managers so that the exposed APIs can be explored centrally in one place.
+You can configure API Portal to connect to multiple API Managers so that the exposed APIs can be explored centrally in one place.

-For example, you can configure API Portal as a centralized catalog presenting API across all environments:
+For example, you can configure API Portal as a centralized catalog presenting APIs across all environments:

 ![Illustration on how API Portal centralizes APIs from multiple environments](/Images/APIPortal/API_Portal_multiMgr_environment.png)

-This type of portal is recommended only for internal purposes and internal users.
+{{% alert title="Note" %}}This type of portal is recommended only for internal purposes and internal users.{{% /alert %}}

 Alternatively, API Portal can pull APIs from different deployments.
 For example, you could host one API Manager with non-business critical APIs in a cloud, and another API Manager containing the APIs on confidential data on-premise.
 A single API Portal can connect to both deployments, and expose the APIs as configured in each API Manager: